Landlord Duty to Mitigate Damages in Florida

 - Emails or texts with prospects

 Abandonment.
 If the tenant leaves without notice and you retake possession, you still choose a remedy.
 Abandonment doesn't change the menu.
-If you relet (Remedy 2), mitigate.
+If you relet (Remedy 2), you mitigate.
 If you stand by (Remedy 3), you can sue for rent—but again, expect the tenant to argue you should have mitigated.

 Choosing Remedy 2 but not documenting.
 You list the unit, show it twice, and re-rent in 45 days.
 You sue for the shortfall.
 The tenant says you didn't try.
 Without records, it's your word against theirs.